 This type of journaling is about observing yourself and everything around you.
 “Take some time to sit quietly and notice your thoughts and the longings in your heart,” says Haber.
 “What haven’t you done in your life yet that you can move toward?”
 Reflect on your surroundings too.
 Sit outside and jot down what you see, hear, smell.
 Describe the wind moving through the trees or the scent of your garden.

 Sometimes you may not be able to explain things in the standard way, but a poem may capture how you’re feeling.
-“Creating poetry can help you express your current state,” says Haber.
+“Creating poetry can help us uncover deeper, more subconscious aspects of ourselves,” says Haber.
 “Let yourself freely associate words and see what comes out.”
 There’s no ‘right’ way to put the words together—it’s a unique practice.
 You can also take an existing poem and write it in your journal if it fits your mood.

 If you have a rich dream life, you may want to document it.
 “Exploring your dreams can surface a sign or symbol that provides you with spiritual guidance,” Haber notes.
 You may come to a realization about a problem you’ve been having or a person you’ve been worrying about.
 You may even discover something about yourself that you hadn’t yet recognized.
 Using a recorder can be helpful when recounting your dreams as you recall the details and sequence of events.